lucaso19891019/IMEXLB-1.0/README.md

 Please clone this code and use the available nvhpc-mpi compiler by doing:

 ```
-module load openmpi/openmpi-4.0.5_ucx-1.10.0_nvhpc-21.7
+module load nvhpc-mpi
 make
 ```

-Note: For 3D applications, add "_3d" to the file names in Makefile.
+Note: For 3D applications, add "_3d" to the file names in Makefile except for "main.f90".
 Run the code with command:

 ```
 mpirun -np (# of processors) run